codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-03-bo4.md

 ### Printing Multiple Matches from Multiple Lines

-When the input contains multiple lines, the `-o` flag prints all matches from all lines, with each match on its own line.
+When an input contains multiple lines, the `-o` flag prints all matches from all lines, with each match on its own line.

 For example: